 While the film industry may not “owe us anything”, many people are choosing to separate the art from the artist due to the ever-growing list of controversial figures, particularly directors.
 While a valid argument, when a director has not faced nor accepted the consequences for their behaviour, their continuing to receive remuneration and reward for their work becomes jarring for onlookers.

 So, can you still enjoy and value a film starring your favourite actors, knowing of the director’s unremedied, problematic behaviour?

-While a straightforward answer to the question posed above seems improbable, the one thing that’s certain is that, in any workplace, those in higher positions should be held to higher benchmarks regarding their behaviour.
+A straightforward answer to the question posed above seems improbable, yet the one thing that’s certain is that, in any workplace, those in higher positions should be held to higher benchmarks regarding their behaviour.
 Film directors should not be an exception.

 When I rewatched Joy, I found myself thinking of the director’s reputation, and how it changed the meaning of what was unfolding on screen.
 I love Jennifer Lawrence’s performance, but would prefer to enjoy one of her other iconic performances, minus the controversy attached to its director.

 I believe that it is up to personal discretion to consume a piece of art, but if your opinion of those involved in its creation suffers, it is likely that your admiration of the piece will too.
 After all, it is up to audiences to sustain an artist’s success, and rightfully so.